Fourth Crusade: Apulia to Acre

 Following the siege of Zara, more contingents abandoned the main army.
 The crusaders sent Robert of Boves as an envoy to the pope, but after his mission was done he went straight to the Holy Land.
 Abbot Martin of Pairis joined him on the trip to Rome and afterwards took ship for Palestine at Siponto.
 Martin arrived in Acre on 25 April 1203 in the midst of an outbreak of plague.
 According to the Devastatio Constantinopolitana, after the decision was made at Zara to place Alexios IV on the throne of Constantinople, the leaders of the crusade granted permission for about 1,000 men to leave and find their own way to the Holy Land.
 In fact, about 2,000 men abandoned the main army at that stage.
 Most of them were among the poorer crusaders, and two ships carrying them sank with loss of life.
 The German crusader Garnier of Borland also abandoned the main army after Zara.

 From Zara, an official embassy, led by Renaud of Montmirail, was dispatched to the Holy Land.
 It included Hervé of Châtel, William III of Ferrières, Geoffrey of Beaumont and the brothers John and Peter of Frouville.
 They were supposed to return to the main army within fifteen days of accomplishing their mission.
 In fact, they remained in the Holy Land and did not return until after the fall of Constantinople.

-In the winter of 1203–1204, Simon de Montfort led a large contingent of defectors disgusted with the attack on Zara and opposed to the Constantinople venture.
+In the winter of 1203–1204, de Montfort led a large contingent of defectors disgusted with the attack on Zara and opposed to the Constantinople venture.
 He and his men had even avoided the ruins of Zara and camped in Hungary.
 Among Simon's followers were his brother, Guy de Montfort; the Yvelinois Simon V of Neauphle, Robert IV Mauvoisin and Dreux II of Cressonsacq; Abbot Guy of Vaux-de-Cernay; and the unnamed abbot of Cercanceaux.
 Shortly afterwards they were joined by Enguerrand II of Boves.
 They marched up the coast from Zara back to Italy and then down the Italian coast, where they embarked for Palestine.